 Our Everyday Low Price (EDLP) positioning in our largest brand, The Warehouse, requires accurate forecasting and price optimisation.
 Improvements in these two disciplines, combined with an overall SKU reduction and a move into more continuity ranges, have helped reduce end of season markdown and better meet customer demand.
-We have also reduced our aged inventory as a percentage of finished goods inventory across the Group, from 28.1% in FY20 to 16.1% in FY21.
+We have also reduced our aged inventory2 as a percentage of finished goods inventory across the Group, from 28.1% in FY20 to 16.1% in FY21.

-The Group also serves a growing set of businesses, ranging from small-to-medium enterprises to much larger commercial and government organisations.
-Through our Business team, our commercial and government partners have been able to tap into the full breadth of the Group's products and services.
+The Group also serves a growing set of businesses, ranging from smallto-medium enterprises to much larger commercial and government organisations.
+Through our Business team, our commercial and government partners have been able to tap into the full breadth of the

-Making our instore and online shopping experiences easy and seamless
+Making our instore and online shopping experiences easy